AleksanderWK/LCI-Dashboard/backend/README.md

 # Backend

-This is the backend part of the application, containing a program to connect to a dashboard with a session token, retrieve data from either devices or a dataset, compute different multimodal data variables and send the results to the connected dashboard in real-time.
+A program to connect to a dashboard with a session token, retrieve data from either devices or a dataset, compute different multimodal data variables and send the results to the connected dashboard in real-time.

 ## Prerequisites